 Article 21 – Board of Executive Officers.
 The Board of Executive Officers is the Company’s representation body and shall be liable for practicing all the management acts to ensure its regular operation.

-Paragraph 1 – Structure.
-The Board of Executive Officers shall be composed of at least, two (2) members and at most six (6) members, one Chief Executive Officer, one Chief Financial Officers and other executive officers without a specific designation, and one of the executive officers shall be elected or cumulate the position of Investor Relations Officer, and this circumstance shall be mentioned in the minutes of the Board of Directors meeting to resolve on the election of the board of executive officers.
+Paragraph 1 – Composition.
+The Board of Executive Officers shall be composed of at least, two (2) members and at most six (6) members, one Chief Executive Officer, one Chief Financial Officer, one Investors Relations Officer, one Chief Exploitation Officer, one Chief Production Officer and another Officer without a specific designation provided that the position of Investors Relations Officer, Chief Exploitation Officer and Chief Production Officer may be cumulated.
+The designation of the positions held by each officer shall be mentioned in the minutes of the Board of Directors meeting to resolve on the election of the board of executive officers.

 Paragraph 2 – Term of Office.
 The executive officers shall be elected for up to two-(2) year term of office and reelection is allowed.
 The executive officers’ term of office shall be automatically extended until election and investiture of respective substitutes, if these acts occur after the expiration of executive officers’ term of office.